 If you need to download and install PHP libraries (core, modules, themes, libraries, etc.), then you should be using Composer!

 The most common reference to Composer is an actual orchestra.
 Think of your web hosting account as one big orchestra and all of your PHP projects as different musicians.
 Every composer needs to show the tempo to all these musicians so they can all perform their best when a concert is underway.

-What Composer actually do is that it install for you packages/libraries defined by your project.
-If you have for example 20 projects in 20 different folders you can use Composer in each folder to download and install the requirements of your projects with few simple commands which you will find bellow.
+Composer actually installs for you packages/libraries defined by your project.
+If you have, for example, 20 projects in 20 different folders, you can use Composer in each folder to download and install the requirements of your projects with a few simple commands, which you will find below.

 You probably wonder what you will need this tool for.
 With the increasing demand from Backend PHP Developers for an easy dependencies management tool, the requirements for the Shared Hosting environment are also growing to a point where the hosting companies cannot afford to miss this feature.

-Secondly, you will need to have a good knowledge of the file system of Linux and most importantly to where your projects are stored.
+Secondly, you will need to have a good knowledge of the file system of Linux and, most importantly—where your projects are stored.

-Finally, in order to use composer, you will need to type the composer command.
+Finally, to use composer, you will need to type the composer command.

 First, let’s begin with the creation of our project:

 Replace “test_project” with the actual name of your project, and keep in mind that the process will create a folder with the same name.

 After a brief installation log for the dependencies required by Symfony 2, you will be prompted with the question if you would like to install the Acme Demo bundle, which is the default one for Symfony: